The Writing Center

 Norlin Writing Center sessions must be reserved with an appointment.
 We recommend making your reservations at least five days in advance.
 Appointments can be made in person or online.
 Once you've registered with our scheduling site, you can log on to view and reserve appointments up to seven days in advance.
 If you're having difficulty finding an appointment time, please stop by to see the office manager about possible same-day openings and special advance booking.

 No appointment is necessary.
-Thirty and fifty-minute sessions are free to current CU-Boulder students and available on a first-come, first-served basis.
+Thirty and fifty-minute sessions are free to current CU-Boulder students, faculty, staff, alumni, and campus housing residents on a first-come, first-served basis.

 No appointment is necessary.
-Thirty and fifty-minute sessions are free to current CU-Boulder students and available on a first-come, first-served basis.
-Longer sessions may be available depending on demand.
+Twenty-minute sessions are free to current CU-Boulder students, faculty, staff, alumni, and campus housing residents on a first-come, first-served basis.

 Graduate Writing Support (GWS)

-The capacity of the GWS program is limited and requires an intake interview to ensure the project and writer’s needs match program objectives and resource availability.
-Please contact Annette at 303-735-6906 or firstname.lastname@example.org for more information.
+The capacity of the GWS program is limited and requires an intake interview to ensure that the writer’s needs and project match program objectives and resource availability.